EffectOrientedProgramming/book/Chapters/08_Reliability.md

 A common technique is to define a base test class for your project that all of your tests extend.
 In this class, you can set a default upper limit on test duration.
-When a test violates this limit, it will fail with a helpful error message.
+When a test violates this limit, it will fail with a helpful message.

 This helps you to identify tests that have completely locked up, or are taking an unreasonable amount of time to complete.